11 Things to Know About Pot and Your Health

 People with epilepsy may benefit—even kids

-The cannabidiol oil used in the study—which will be marketed as Epidiolex if it’s approved by the FDA—won’t make people high, because it doesn’t contain THC.
+The cannabidiol oil used in the study—approved by the FDA in 2018 and marketed as Epidiolex—won’t make people high, because it doesn’t contain THC.
 Experts say that results may be riskier and more unpredictable with other marijuana products.

 It may be a safer alternative to opioids

-Despite Homeland Security Secretary John Kelly’s claim that marijuana is “a potentially dangerous gateway drug,” research suggests that the use of medical marijuana may actually reduce dependence on dangerous prescription painkillers like those fueling the nation’s opioid epidemic.
+Despite beliefs that marijuana is a “gateway drug,” research suggests that the use of medical marijuana may actually reduce dependence on dangerous prescription painkillers like those fueling the nation’s opioid epidemic.